eanton71/OpenCV-in-Java-using-Swing/README.md

 What it does:
 1. Open camera using opencv and draw the contents in an awt canvas.
-2. It doesnt do any image processing yet.
+2. Do some image processing (on button press).

-TODO:
-Add imageprocessing.
-Canny isnt really working, just a placeholder for now.
+Image processing supported:
+1. Canny.